The Interplay between Frustration and Entanglement in Many-Body Systems: The classical limit

-We start the analyses of frustration for the family of Hamiltonians~(\ref{generalHamiltonian}) by first discussing the case with the choices $J_x=J_y=0$.
-This is an antiferromagnetic Ising model with short-range or long-range interactions modeled by the parameter $\alpha$
+We start our analysis of the frustration by considering classical models which provide a benchmark for the discussion of the quantum models.
+By choosing $J_x = J_y = 0$ we reduce the family of the models described by the Hamiltonian~(\ref{generalHamiltonian}) to an antiferromagnetic Ising model with long-range interactions, i.e.

-The local ground states, i.e. the ground states of the local terms of the Hamiltonian, and the global ground states can be analytically derived.
-To compute frustration we explore the quantity introduced in Ref.~\cite{Marzolino2013}.
-Independently of the interaction strength $\alpha$ the local Hamiltonian of any pair of spins $\{i,j\}$ occupies a two-fold degenerated Hilbert space which is spanned by two separable states $\ket{\uparrow \downarrow}$ and $\ket{\downarrow \uparrow}$.
-Consequently, the projector onto the local ground space is given by

-The global ground state $\rho$ is always degenerated.
-In contrast to the local ground states, however, the global ground states depend on the strength $\alpha$ of the interacting spin pairs.
-In the computation of the frustration the degeneracy of the Hilbert space is taken into account by a kind of thermodynamic mixtures, i.e. all possible ground states are mixed with equal probabilities.
-As shown in Ref.~\cite{Marzolino2013} this obtained maximally mixed ground state and all substates conserve all the symmetries of the Hamiltonian under investigation.
-Thus they represent the system's properties accordingly~\cite{Giampaolo2015}.
-The quantity measuring frustration of a pair of spins $\{i,j\}$ is then defined by

-where $\rho$ is the reduced density matrix obtained by tracing out from the maximally mixed ground state all the spins except $i$ and $j$.
-In our case we have